hhoeschle/gams_addon/README.md

 ## Credits
 * Thanks to Arne for providing extensive test cases during development of first version.
-* Thanks to Kris for providing extensive test cases during development of second version.
+* Thanks to Kris and Andreas for providing extensive test cases during development of second version.